habibcilmd-cardiologist/dr-cil/content/en/services/cardioversion/index.md

 showBreadcrumbs: true
 showTableOfContents: true
 showReadingTime: true
+faq:
+    - question: "Is cardioversion painful?"
+      answer: "Electrical cardioversion is performed under sedation, so no pain is felt.
+There may be mild chest discomfort when you wake up."
+    - question: "How long does cardioversion take?"
+      answer: "The procedure itself takes a few seconds.
+Including preparation and recovery, you stay in the hospital for 1-2 hours total."
+    - question: "When can I return to work after cardioversion?"
+      answer: "Most patients can return to normal activities the next day.
+You should not drive the same day due to sedation."
+    - question: "Is cardioversion permanent?"
+      answer: "Cardioversion corrects the rhythm but recurrence may occur.
+Treatment of underlying causes is important for long-term success."
+    - question: "Do I need to take medication after cardioversion?"
+      answer: "Yes, anticoagulant and antiarrhythmic medications are usually required.
+Duration and type are determined by the doctor."
 ---

 Cardioversion is a treatment method applied to restore abnormal heart rhythm to normal sinus rhythm.
 It can be performed electrically or pharmacologically.
 Assoc.
 Prof. Dr. Habib Çil has extensive experience in cardioversion procedures.